 Certifications and Licensures

-Several majors in Health and Human Development lead to professional certification and licensure post-graduation.
+Several majors in Health and Human Development lead to professional certification

 The Department of Health and Human Development offers a three-course series (HDFS 337 Personal and Family Finance I, HDFS 338 Personal and Family Finance II, and HDFS 339 Family Financial Counseling) that can aid students in becoming credentialed as an Accredited Financial Counselor (AFC).
 The AFC credential is offered nationally through the Institute for Personal Finance.
 The credential requires two tests, an internship and a year of work experience in helping consumers and families with financial matters.
 The three courses prepare students to take the two tests.
 The department then helps the student find placement for an internship in helping consumers and families with finances.
 The AFC credential allows students to credibly indicate their expertise in personal and family finance to potential employers.
 Students need not be majors in Health and Human Development to complete the three courses and become AFC-certified.